MaskPro: Linear-Space Probabilistic Learning for Strict (N:M)-Sparsity on LLMs: Introduction

-We summarize the main contributions of this work as follows: \begin{itemize} \item We propose a linear-space probabilistic framework MaskPro, formulating the (N:M)-sparsity as a process of $N$-way samplings without replacement within a categorical distribution over $M$ consecutive elements, which reduces the memory for logits from $\mathcal{O}\left(\binom{M}{N}\frac{d}{M}\right)$ to $\mathcal{O}(d)$. \item We present a novel policy gradient update method that replaces the loss metric in the vanilla policy gradient by loss residuals of each corresponding minibatch to accelerate training, while introducing an additional moving average tracker to ensure training stability. \item We provide the comprehensive theoretical analysis to understand the memory effectiveness of MaskPro and the variance reduction properties of the proposed policy gradient update.
+We summarize the main contributions of this work as follows: \begin{itemize} \item[$\bullet$] We propose a linear-space probabilistic framework MaskPro, formulating the (N:M)-sparsity as a process of $N$-way samplings without replacement within a categorical distribution over $M$ consecutive elements, which reduces the memory for logits from $\mathcal{O}\left(\binom{M}{N}\frac{d}{M}\right)$ to $\mathcal{O}(d)$. \item[$\bullet$] We propose an enhanced policy gradient that substitutes the raw loss in standard policy gradients with per-minibatch loss residuals.
+To maintain stability, we further incorporate a moving-average baseline that adaptively tracks the residual dynamics during training. \item[$\bullet$] We provide the comprehensive theoretical analysis to understand the memory effectiveness of MaskPro and the variance reduction properties of the proposed policy gradient update.
 Extensive experiments validate its significant performance.
 Moreover, it exhibits outstanding robustness to data samples, maintaining stable results even with only 1 training sample. \end{itemize}